tmensink/deepncm/README.md

 - Jupyter Notebook
 - Gradient clipping is now set to (-1.0,1.0), this could be checked

-## Copyright
+### Copyright (2017-2018)
-Source code is written by Samantha Guerriero and Thomas Mensink.
+Thomas Mensink, University of Amsterdam, thomas.mensink@uva.nl Some preliminary source code is written by Samantha Guerriero and Thomas Mensink.
-(c) 2018 University of Amsterdam, Thomas Mensink